 - 2.6.1 NPF4 (2023) Policies 1, 2, 13, 14, and 20, FIFEplan (2017) Polices 1, 3 and 10 and Fife Council Transportation Development Guidelines (contained within Making Fife's Places Supplementary Guidance) apply with regard to transportation and road safety considerations. - 2.6.2 A Transport Statement has been submitted in support of the proposed development.
 The Transport Statement notes that the proposals are all entirely 'off-road' and there are no areas where the proposals cross roads or live traffic points.
 The route will adjoin the Fife Coastal Path and the Pilgrim's Way to connect two significant non-traffic routes together, which is welcomed.
 The proposed active travel network will connect into the local neighbourhoods within Levenmouth to provide a more connected walking and cycling network.
-The proposals would provide alternative ways to travel that is more sustainable than motor vehicles and they would also provide greater opportunities to use public transport including the new rail stations at Leven and Cameron Bridge and the bus station in Leven town centre, thus reducing carbon emissions, all in line with NPF4 Policy 1 and 13.

-- 2.6.3 The proposals are supported by NPF4 Policy 20 and FIFEplan Policy 13 in that their purpose is to enhance existing network connections.
+The proposals would provide alternative ways to travel that is more sustainable than motor vehicles and they would also provide greater opportunities to use public transport including the new rail stations at Leven and Cameron Bridge and the bus station in Leven town centre, thus reducing carbon emissions, all in line with NPF4 Policy 1 and 13. - 2.6.3 The proposals are supported by NPF4 Policy 20 and FIFEplan Policy 13 in that their purpose is to enhance existing network connections.
 The proposals take account of the Green Network Assets and Opportunities set out within Making Fife's Places Appendix H. Various Core Path Networks run through the site (R368 Water balk path); Coastal path R Leven to Buckhaven to the east (R365) and Creosote / river road to Bawbee bridge (R811).
 There are Right of Ways to the west side of the site: Crow ID: FK72, FK73 and FK70.
 The Council's Access Officer has been consulted and has advised that an 'Access Plan' should be submitted which demonstrates how access to the area can be protected as much as possible throughout the development process, including during construction works.
 It should be noted that if any core paths or public rights of way require to be diverted then this will require a sperate application to the Area committee. - 2.6.4 The applicant has advised that once completed, the routes will be managed by Fife Council Communities and Neighbourhoods Services and the on-road routes are being delivered by Fife Council Roads and Transportation Services.
-This means that none of the proposed off-road active travel routes would require a Roads Construction Consent under Section 21 of The Roads (Scotland) Act 1984 and would not be considered for addition to the Fife Council List of Public Roads. - 2.6.5 Transportation Development Management Officers have been consulted and have advised that they have no objections, and they do not require any conditions to be added to the consent particularly as the routes would not be adopted by Fife Council Roads. - 2.6.6 It is not considered that there are any concerns in regards to transportation and road safety as a result of the proposals and they would comply with NPF4 (2023) Policies 1, 2, 13, 14, and 20, FIFEplan (2017) Polices 1, 3 and 10 and Fife Council Transportation Development Guidelines (contained within Making Fife's Places Supplementary Guidance) with regard to transportation and road safety considerations.
+This means that none of the proposed off-road active travel routes would require a Roads Construction Consent under Section 21 of The Roads (Scotland) Act 1984 and would not be considered for addition to the Fife Council List of Public Roads.

+- 2.6.5 Transportation Development Management Officers have been consulted and have advised that they have no objections, and they do not require any conditions to be added to the consent particularly as the routes would not be adopted by Fife Council Roads. - 2.6.6 The proposals are therefore considered acceptable in road safety terms.
+In transportation terms, the proposed development satisfies all policy requirements subject to a condition relating to access.